Rhode Island Medical Malpractice Lawyers

 If the victim of medical malpractice was a minor under the age of 18 at the time of the injury, their case must be filed before his or her 21st birthday.
 Rhode Island also extends the statute of limitations if the physician knowingly conceals the error, flees the state, or if the victim is found mentally incompetent.

 Legal Options if a Loved One Died From Medical Malpractice

 You could file a wrongful death lawsuit if your loved one died due to a healthcare professional’s negligence.
-In Massachusetts, the statute of limitations for wrongful death is three years.
+In Rhode Island, the statute of limitations for wrongful death is three years.
 That means you must sue within three years of the death date or when you first became aware that medical malpractice was the cause of death.

 State laws define wrongful death as the death of one party caused by another due to their:

-- Breach of warranty.
+- Default of another.

 The only person allowed to pursue damages is the administrator or executor of the deceased’s estate.
 Typically, the executor or administrator is responsible for carrying out someone’s final wishes stated in the will and finalizing the estate.
 They can file the lawsuit on behalf of the estate for monetary damages associated with the final, fatal injury or illness.